nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 -	[^7]: The Wildlife Trusts (2020).
 Red Squirrels | The Wildlife Trusts.
 Available at: https://www.wildlifetrusts.org/red-squirrels#:~:text=Red%20squirrels%20are%20our%20native,a%20wild%20population%20is%201876
 -	[^8]: Aebischer, N.J., Davey, P.D. and Kingdon, N.G.
 (2011) Grey squirrel – Game and Wildlife Conservation Trust.
 Available at: https://www.gwct.org.uk/research/long-term-monitoring/national-gamebag-census/mammal-bags-comprehensive-overviews/grey-squirrel/
 -	[^9]: Viva!
 (2023).
 Viva! – Squirrel Culling in the UK.
 Available at: https://viva.org.uk/animals/other-animals/squirrels/#:~:text=There%20are%20no%20public%20records,like%20the%20culling%20of%20badgers
+-	[^10]: Okubo, A., Maini, P.K., Williamson, M.H. and Murray, J.D. (n.d.).
+Proceedings of the Royal Society of London.
+Series B, Biological Sciences.
+Spatial spread of the grey squirrel in Britain. [online] pp.115–117.
+Available at: https://people.maths.ox.ac.uk/maini/PKM%20publications/14.pdf
+-	[^11]: Biology LibreTexts.
+(2022).
+15.5: Quantifying Competition Using the Lotka-Volterra Model. [online] Available at: https://bio.libretexts.org/Courses/Gettysburg_College/01%3A_Ecology_for_All/15%3A_Competition/15.05%3A_Quantifying_Competition_Using_the_Lotka-Volterra_Model

+‌

+‌

 ---
 #### Draft (to be removed)